Calhoun Hotel: History

-In 1909 Calhoun commissioned noted local architect W.P.
-White to design an 8-story, $150,000 hotel for his property at the Northeast corner of 2nd Avenue and Virginia Street, in an area recently leveled by the Denny Regrade and poised to become the new heart of Seattle's commercial core.
-His design was for a restrained Beaux Arts building composed of dark red brick, trimmed with white terra cotta and crowned by a projecting metal cornice.
+In 1909 Calhoun commissioned noted local architect William P. White to design an 8-story, $150,000 hotel for his property at the Northeast corner of 2nd Avenue and Virginia Street, in an area recently leveled by the Denny Regrade and poised to become the new heart of Seattle's commercial core.
+White's design was for a restrained Beaux Arts building composed of dark red brick, trimmed with white terra cotta and crowned by a projecting metal cornice.
 A building permit was issued in May 1909 and construction began immediately by contractor Sherman G. Combs.
 The McClintic-Marshall Construction Company under the direction of engineer C.F.
 Boyce was in charge of fabricating the hotel's 375-ton steel frame.
 The Denny-Renton Clay and Coal Company provided the building's external cladding.
 With construction wrapping up by early 1910, Calhoun's building was the first new building completed in the Denny Regrade neighborhood.
 Despite the building's completion, the hotel itself didn't open until October 1910 under lease to Lillie B. Wisner, previously the manager of the Hotel Stander.
 The new hotel boasted 153 rooms for short-term and long-term guests with hardwood finish throughout and tiled bathrooms.

 Within a month of opening, Calhoun sold the hotel to the Interlaken Land Company for $265,000 as well as $160,000 worth of lots in the company's new subdivision near today's Interlaken Park, which he turned around and sold for quick profit.
-By 1912, management of the hotel was taken over by veteran caterer J. Guerrieri, who overhauled the cafe, turning the hotel into a social destination for guest speakers, tea parties, masquerade dances and book clubs.
-The hotel remained popular through a succession of managers throughout the 1910s and 1920s.
+By 1912, management of the hotel was taken over by veteran caterer Joseph Guerrieri, who overhauled the cafe, turning the hotel into a social destination for guest speakers, tea parties, masquerade dances and book clubs.
+The hotel remained a popular gathering place through a succession of managers throughout the 1910s and 1920s.

 In 1928 part of the mezzanine level in the lobby was remodeled into a suite of studios for radio Station KVL which sent out its first broadcast on June 22 with a dedication address by governor Roland H. Hartley.